- Lightweight, breathable, and odor-resistant

-That said, if you compare the ExOfficio Give-N-Go Boxer Briefs to just a regular cotton pair you’d pick up at Target, the ExOfficio is the clear winner, both in terms of comfort and features.
+That said, if you compare the Give-N-Go ExOfficio Boxer Briefs to just a regular cotton pair you’d pick up at Target, the ExOfficio is the clear winner, both in terms of comfort and features.

 Features & Usage

-The reason to shell out the money for the Give-N-Go Boxer Briefs is its features.
+The reason to shell out the money for the Give-N-Go ExOfficio Boxer Briefs is its features.
 ExOfficio claims you only need two pairs for every trip.
 Why?
 Because the boxers are lightweight, quick-drying, breathable, and odor resistant.

 We agree with them about all of those features…to an extent.
-We appreciate their low weight—we’re always trying to cut down on the amount of weight we have to carry in our backs—and they do dry pretty quickly, especially compared to cotton.
-You can wash them in the sink, or toss them in the washer, and after a couple of hours you’ll have a clean, dry pair of boxers.
+We appreciate their low weight—we’re always trying to cut down on the amount of weight we have to carry on our backs—and they do dry pretty quickly, especially compared to cotton.
+You can wash them in the sink, or toss them in the washer, and after a couple of hours you’ll have a clean, dry pair of ExOfficio boxers.